Sponsor of Local Youth in Skills USA Competition

 The SkillUSA competition, according to Gent, causes a ripple effect.
 This ripple effect starts with the pride that students get from competing in the event and results in students gaining more confidence in their abilities.
 And with this renewed confidence, students are also able to make connections that will help further their future careers.
 The SkillsUSA competition is a win-win for all who are involved, the students, the teachers and future employers!

 A.J.
 PerriA.J.
-Perri is a family-owned business dedicated to providing total home comfort for their New Jersey neighbors.
+Perri is dedicated to providing total home comfort for their New Jersey neighbors.
 Based in Tinton Falls, New Jersey, they have nearly 40 years of experience in the heating and air conditioning, and plumbing industry.
 They service those in Monmouth, Ocean, Mercer and southern Middlesex counties.
 For more information, visit their website at www.ajperri.com.